ARM-software/psa-api/doc/crypto/api/ops/key-encapsulation.rst

         It must permit the usage `PSA_KEY_USAGE_DECAPSULATE`.
     .. param:: psa_algorithm_t alg
         The key-encapsulation algorithm to use: a value of type `psa_algorithm_t` such that :code:`PSA_ALG_IS_KEY_ENCAPSULATION(alg)` is true.
-    .. param:: const uint8_t * encapsulation
+    .. param:: const uint8_t * ciphertext
-        The encapsulation data received from the other participant.
+        The ciphertext received from the other participant.
     .. param:: size_t encapsulation_length
-        Size of the ``encapsulation`` buffer in bytes.
+        Size of the ``ciphertext`` buffer in bytes.
     .. param:: const psa_key_attributes_t * attributes
         The attributes for the output key.
         This function uses the attributes as follows: